gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 title: Using a Theme
 ---

-In this tutorial, we'll familiarize with using Gatsby themes by creating a new site using the official Gatsby blog theme.
+In this tutorial, you'll learn how to use Gatsby themes by creating a new site using the official Gatsby blog theme.

 ## Create a new site using the blog theme starter